Boy, nasturtiums are such wonderful plants, aren't they?

 #OTD Today, in 1805, Meriwether Lewis discovered the Snowberry or Symphoricarpos albus.

 I love the story of how Lewis came across the Snowberry.

-Lewis wrote in his journal that he discovered something like a small honeysuckle; except that it was bearing a berry as, "large as a garden pea and as white as wax."
+Lewis wrote in his journal that he discovered something like small honeysuckle, except that it was bearing a berry as "large as a garden pea and as white as wax."

-The plant was a true new discovery to the scientific community.
+The plant was a truly new discovery to the scientific community.
 And, Lewis showed his botany chops when he said he thought it resembled the honeysuckle because it actually IS a member of the honeysuckle family.
-The Latin name is from the Greek meaning "fruits joined together", because the berries are clustered in pairs.
+The Latin name is from the Greek meaning "fruits joined together," because the berries are clustered in pairs.